Monmouth University, Department of Biology

 - Semester Abroad: Fall 99, Duke University Marine Lab, Beaufort, NC

-Teaching: Introduction to Biology, Evolution and Biodiversity; Introduction to Biology, Cellular and Molecular Biology; Evolution; Senior Seminar; Research Methods
+Teaching: Introduction to Biology, Evolution and Biodiversity; Introduction to Biology, Cellular and Molecular Biology; Genetics, Evolution; Senior Seminar; Research Methods

 Postdoctoral Scholar, Research Scientist